 Churchill Falls changed its accounting policy with respect to foreign currency translation prospectively from January 1, 1984 to conform with the recommendations of the Canadian Institute of Chartered Accountants.
-The effect of adopting this change did not significantly affect net earnings.

-Foreign currency transactions are translated into their Canadian dollar equivalent substantially in accordance with the temporal method as follows:
+Foreign currency transactions are translated into their Canadian dollar equivalent as follows:

-- a) At the transaction date, each asset, liability, revenue or expense is translated using exchange rates in effect at that date. - b) At each balance sheet date monetary assets and liabilities are translated using exchange rates at that date.

-c) Foreign exchange gains and losses are included in income in the current period except for unrealized gains and losses related to First Mortgage Bonds.
+- (a) At the transaction date, each asset, liability, revenue or expense is translated using exchange rates in effect at that date. - (b) At each balance sheet date monetary assets and liabilities are translated using exchange rates at that date. - (c) Foreign exchange gains and losses are included in income in the current period except for unrealized gains and losses related to First Mortgage Bonds.
 Under the Power Contract Churchill Falls recovers a portion of the difference between actual exchange rates prevailing at the settlement dates of its First Mortgage Bonds and a Weighted Average Exchange Rate as defined in the Power Contract.
 The foreign exchange loss not recoverable under the Power Contract is being amortized to operations over the remaining life of the debt.